Linnchoeuh/Celeste-discount/README.md

 # Celeste-like
 A javascript training with canvas

-Launch the game with index.html on a local or use this link https://linnchoeuh.github.io/Celeste-discount/
+Launch the game with index.html on a local server or use this link https://linnchoeuh.github.io/Celeste-discount/